-How do people adjust to new cultures?
+How do people adjust to foreign cultures?

 There is a widely accepted psychological model that explains the process people go through when they are adjusting to a new culture.
 People typically pass through four phases on their journey to adjustment: